MilitantAI/DevDeploy-FullStack/README.md

-Got it — I’ve reviewed the **README** section currently in your canvas.
-It’s pretty solid, but it’s missing some things you want in a proper “clone → run → deploy” starter, especially given we’ve already folded in **UploadThing**, **Sentry**, and **Stripe billing** (with Apple Pay / Google Pay).

-Here’s an updated **README.md** you could drop in instead.
-It’s structured for clarity: quickstart first, then each integrated service, then deployment.

----

 # Next + Convex + Clerk + PostHog + Tailwind + Vercel (BotID) + UploadThing + Stripe + Sentry

 A **production-ready starter scaffold** for SaaS: